SeokminHong/unpat/README.md

 println!("{}", v);
 ```

-The concept of the crate is inspired by Elixir's pattern matching.
+The concept of the crate is inspired from Elixir's pattern matching.

 ```elixir
 test = %Test{a: 1, b: 2}